mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

         vsd += np.sqrt(psd)
     vsd /= navgs

-Thus we are now armed with a known noise source and a method to measure said source, both of which can be used to validate signal chains.
+We are now armed with a known noise source and a method to measure said source, both of which can be used to validate signal chains.

 Modeling Signal Chains in LTspice
 ---------------------------------